AndreaPinna/BCschool2022/README.md

 The Editor part is to be completed during the lab.

-Open the folders _/NFTArt_ and run:
+Open the folder _/NFTArt_ and run:
 ```bash
 python3 -m http.server
 ```